 Pathogenic Molds: you are more susceptible to this type of mold if you are currently sick or have a weakened immune system.

 Toxigenic (“Toxic”) Molds: the most dangerous type of mold; produces mycotoxins, linked to severe health effects such as immunosuppression and cancer.

 Mold fungi reproduce and grow rapidly through the release of spores (or cells) into the air.
 These spores are typically too microscopic to see, even though there may be hundreds or thousands in one’s home.
-Mold spores breed in damp areas, but can survive in even the driest areas, and also have the ability to lay dormant until the right conditions exist to begin reproducing again.
+Mold spores breed in damp areas but can survive in even the driest spots because they have the ability to lay dormant until the right conditions exist to begin reproducing again.

-Mold needs only moisture and oxygen, so it can be found in any area, in any substance so long as those two ingredients are present.
-Mold is often found in carpet, wood, leather, fabrics, and even food.
+Mold needs only moisture and oxygen, so it can be found in any area or in any substance so long as those two ingredients are present.
+Mold is often found in carpet, wood, leather, fabrics and even food.